NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Bestiary Ability Glossary/Improved Knockdown.md

-The monster can use [[Bestiary Ability Glossary/Knockdown|Knockdown]] as a free action triggered by a hit with its initial attack.
+**Requirements** The monster's last action was a successful Strike that lists Improved Knockdown in its damage entry

+* * *

+**Effect** The monster attempts to [[Actions/trip|trip]] the creature as a free action.
+This attempt neither applies nor counts toward the monster's multiple attack penalty.

 *Source: Pathfinder Monster Core*
 *ORC*